Skip to main content

 hickness)

-With AMD's competitive comeback with Ryzen (AM4) there are a growing number of AM4 full-height Mini-ITX motherboards targeted primarily at cost-effective gaming as follows:
+With AMD's competitive comeback with Ryzen (AM4), there are a growing number of AM4 full-height Mini-ITX motherboards targeted primarily at cost-effective gaming as follows:

 You may possibly find more AM4 Mini-ITX boards here: https://pcpartpicker.com/products/motherboard/#f=8

-Asus - ROG STRIX X370-I GAMING Mini ITX AM4
+Asus - ROG STRIX X370-I GAMING Mini ITX AM4 (above)

 AMD's Ryzen 3000 series AM4 new X570 Chipset in a Mini-ITX (Thick)

-With Ryzen 3000s (AM4) there are as yet no known thin B350/X370/X470/X570 mini-ITX motherboards (Feb 2020) only the two A320 boards shown above.
+With Ryzen 3000s (AM4), there are no known thin B350/X370/X470/X570 chipset mini-ITX motherboards (@Feb 2020), only the A320, A520 and X300 boards shown above.
 However, there are a growing number of AM4 full-height Mini-ITX motherboards which are primarily targeted at PC gaming platforms as follows:

 X570_I_AORUS_PRO_WIFI_1200x1200_leftjpg